The Certificate in Excellence

 - Blackboard Collaborate

-- For technical information for Blackboard Collaborate, please refer to the FSU eLearning Blackboard Collaborate page
+- For technical information for Blackboard Collaborate, please refer to the following resources:

 - For additional technical details, please refer to: Blackboard supported browsers and operating system

-Funding provided by the Massachusetts Department of Elementary and Secondary Education will cover the laptop and headset requirements for those students enrolled in the program who are working in Massachusetts school nutrition programs.
+Program funding provided by the Massachusetts Department of Elementary and Secondary Education will support students working in Massachusetts school nutrition programs by loaning a laptop and headset to meet the technology requirements of the program.

 Tuition and Fees